launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/06-automatic-error-resolution/assignment.md

 timelimit: 600
 ---

-# Immediate Resolution
+# Instant Error Resolution

-Unfortunately, issues with technology migrations don't always play nice with work schedules.
-Usually they wait until the wee hours of the morning or the weekend to have a hiccup and the unfortunate SRE on call has to scramble to take care of the fallout.
-Does it have to be?
-As you might have suspected, the answer is, "No, you don't need to wake someone up at 2:00am on a Saturday to take care of a broken API!"

-Let's see this in action!
+Now that we completed our migration, our work is not over yet.
+Sometimes, errors can crop up quite some time after a release, and those errors can occur at the most inconvenient of times.
+With flag triggers, you can help protect your nights and weekends by automatically rolling back to a previous known good state.

 # Update Our Code

 First, we need to update our application to take action when something goes wrong.
 In a production environment, this is normally handled by your monitoring/incident tools.
 But for simplicity in this lab, we'll have our code handle this for us.

-**Step 1:** Open the [Code Editor](#tab-2), and locate the `/src/hooks/useErrorHandling.ts` file.
+1. Open the [Code Editor](#tab-2), and locate the `/src/hooks/useErrorHandling.ts` file.

-**Step 2:** Replace ALL contents with the following:
+2. Replace ALL contents with the following:

 ```js
 // hooks/useErrorHandling.ts
 import { useState } from 'react';